Exiv2/exiv2/msvc/README-MSVC.txt

 ---------------------

 1)  Dependancies
-    You need expat-2.0.1 AND zlib which you can download from sourceforge expat-2.0.1, zlib and exiv2 should be in the same directory
+    You need expat-2.0.1 AND zlib-1.2.3 which you can download from http://expat.sourceforge.net/ and http://zlib.net/, respectively. expat-2.0.1, zlib and exiv2 should be in the same directory

-    I usually use c:\gnu, however the name does not matter nor does it have to be a topmost directory
+    I usually use c:\gnu, however the path 'c:\gnu' does not matter nor does it have to be a topmost directory.

     c:\gnu\expat-2.0.1    <---- vanilla expat
     c:\gnu\zlib           <---- vanilla zlib
     c:\gnu\exiv2          <---- this directory

+2)  Build expat.
+See there for details.
+Something like this usually works:
-2)  Convert expat-2.0.1 VC6 work space your version of DevStudio Open expat-2.0.1\expat.dsw with DevStudio to convert and save the expat project files Say "Yes" to everything.
+    Convert expat-2.0.1 VC6 work space your version of DevStudio Open expat-2.0.1\expat.dsw with DevStudio to convert and save the expat project files Say "Yes" to everything.

     Build/Batch Build/Select { debug | release } { expat | expat-static } (4 targets) / Build

     Rattle roll.... less than a minute ...... rattle grrrrrrrr rump.
 	========== Build: 4 succeeded, 0 failed, 0 up-to-date, 0 skipped ==========

 3)  Open the sln file exiv2\msvc\exiv2.sln
     On VS2005 and up, the Wizard will offer to upgrade the project files.
     Once more, say yes to everything.